On the Austin Tango website you will find an extensive collection of Tango Terminology.

 torso – from hips to head

-volcada – “to tip over”; our partner’s axis leans toward us
+volcada – “to tip over”; our partner’s axis leans toward or away from us

 zarandeo – “to sift”; a shake to and fro